Carlos de Villegas: Governments of Achá, Melgarejo, Morales, and Ballivián

 When Villegas was serving as the Commander General of the Department of Cochabamba, the military insurrection of December 28, 1864, erupted, resulting in the presidency of Mariano Melgarejo.
 Villegas, along with several others, had to cross Bolivia's borders, being proscribed from the country.
 The government of Melgarejo, known as the "sexenio," marked a period of dictatorship and caudillism that suppressed various aspects of society.
 It was a time of revolutions, executions, and assassinations, including that of Belzu.

-It is said that during this period:The laws, institutions, and guarantees were trampled upon by this tyrant, republican dignity, honorability, family respect, and public morality suffered a profound disturbance whose consequences were felt for many years, preparing the vices that still afflict Bolivian society and are painfully discovered when studied from the perspective of public interest.
-On the international stage, Melgarejo's administration broke national integrity and founded the disastrous sectional school, with such sad memories.
-Those who did not accept the government of this leader declared themselves in perpetual insurrection, always dominated and always resurging, or went into exile.While in Peru, Villegas received the appointment of Consul in the Peruvian port of Callao, where he distinguished himself in his duties.
+While in Peru, Villegas received the appointment of Consul in the Peruvian port of Callao, where he distinguished himself in his duties.
 By the end of 1870, Melgarejo's regime was collapsing.
 General José María Calderón was besieged La Paz, and Melgarejo fled from Bolivia to Chile.
 On January 15, 1871, Calderón was finally defeated, and Melgarejo was overthrown.
 Villegas established his residence in Cochabamba, where he was elected Mayor, and later, by the government of Adolfo Ballivián, Commander General of that Department on May 1, 1873, a position he had already held before.
 He was holding this position when an uprising occurred; the Third Battalion revolted against its commanders on November 30, 1874.
 Villegas managed to control the growing force of the rebels.
 He pursued the mutinous forces and finally succeeded in defeating them on January 7, 1875, in Sipesipe.